 To use just one example, when Paul rebukes homosexuality in Romans 1, it is typically dodged by saying that “Paul was dealing with young boys who were raped by older men.”

 Did this happen?
 Yes.
 Many, especially Romans with high ranking State positions, would in fact do this, without punishment.
 However, that does not mean Paul’s actual words are not allowed to define his own terms and establish his own context.
 Notice what Paul says in his rebuke in verses 26-27:

-Paul first speaks of women giving up natural relations.
-What that means is next defined by Paul says men likewise do.
-This means what Paul condemns in the men is the same behavior the women are engaged in.
+Then, Paul speak of the men also engaging in unnatural relationships, the very the same behavior the women are engaged in.
 And how does Paul describe it?